lobuhi/byp4xx/README.md

 **Tips:**

+- Adding a -c flag will output the curl command used for successful requests
 - You can add proxychains to use with BurpSuite
 - Interlace is a good option for multithreading multiples URLs